Skip to main content

 Environments tab

-Google Tag Manager is supported on pages that have disabled scripting.
+The GTM snippet is supported on Brightspot pages that have scripting disabled.

 tip

-To verify that the Google Tag Manager snippet is present on a Brightspot site:
+To verify that the GTM snippet is present on a page:

-Validating the snippet is making a call to Google Tag Manager
+Validating that the snippet is calling Google Tag Manager

 To validate that the snippet is making a call to Google Tag Manager: